Disclosure: Some of the links mentioned below are affiliate links, meaning, we may earn money or products from the companies mentioned in this post.

 One of the most critical aspect of creating your infographic to generate backlinks is to promote them.
 That way, anybody who values the information you’re hoping to share can spread it.

 You don’t have to be a real pro to design an infographic.
 All you need is a well-researched example of a related infographic.
-Once you have the content outline ready, you can use online infographic maker Visme to create a killer infographic in less than 30 minutes.
+Once you have the content outline ready, you can use online infographic makers such as Visme to create a killer infographic in less than 30 minutes.

 How to use infographics as backlinks?